2014 Mayflower–Vilonia tornado: EF4 rating controversy

 The final decision on an EF4 rating was based on this as well.
 However, meteorologist/civil engineer Timothy P. Marshall noted in his survey of the damage that the rating assigned was "lower bound", and despite the presence of construction flaws, this doesn't rule out "the possibility that EF5 winds could have occurred."
 Further inspection from surveyors revealed that one home that was swept away along E Wicker St. was indeed properly bolted to its foundation.
 However, an inspection of the context surrounding the house revealed that small trees in a ditch near the home were still standing and that the residence had possibly been pummeled by heavy debris from downtown Vilonia, exacerbating the level of destruction.

 On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma's School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Vilonia was an "EF5 candidate" and opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.

+Recovery efforts

+Members of the Arkansas National Guard were deployed to Vilonia to aid in recovery efforts.

+Regarding recovery efforts, U.S. senator John Boozman noted that “I was able to get over here not too long after [the tornado] and survey the damage.
+The amount of work that’s been done, the way the local community have banded together with their citizens, is truly amazing".